Cooble/DSA_RedGreen/README.md

 This project implements a node coloring algorithm for a distributed system.
 The algorithm ensures that the ratio of nodes in two states is maintained according to a predefined ratio.

-All nodes are symmetric, all are running simple http server.
-However, only first node has set port forwarding in Vagrantfile, so only first node server is accessible from host machine.
+All nodes are symmetric, all are running simple http server. **However, only first node has set port forwarding in Vagrantfile, so only first node http server is accessible from host machine.**

 ####  Link to the first node:
 [http://localhost:8080/](http://localhost:8080/)